Skip to Main Content

 Introduction

-Logo of the U.S. Securities and Exchange Commission, with a depiction of a bald eagle in the middle.Corporate law is mostly state law, and businesses are free to incorporate in whichever state they choose.
-So when researching corporate law within the realm of a particular state, it is very important to look at that state's corporate code.
+Logo of the U.S. Securities and Exchange Commission, with a depiction of a bald eagle in the middle.Corporate law is mostly state law, and businesses may become incorporated in any state.
+When researching corporate law within the realm of a particular state, it is most important to look at that state's corporate code.
 However, federal law does provide for some minimum standards and guidelines, especially in the area of share trading and governance rights.
 These are mostly overseen by the U.S. Securities and Exchange Commission (SEC).
-The U.S. Department of State also has a Business Resources page, where American businesses can report intellectual property theft and find federal government contracting opportunities, among other resources.

 Laws & Regulations

 The Securities Exchange Act of 1933 provides guidance for newly issued securities.
 It requires that investors receive material information about available securities, as well as prohibiting fraud and deceit in the sale of securities.
-Public access to the Act is linked above, and it can also be found on Lexis and Westlaw.
+While the SEC makes the act available on their website, the earlier link in this section is a more navigable form of access to the Act is linked above, and it can also be found on Lexis and Westlaw.

 The Securities Exchange Act of 1934 created the Securities Exchange Commission (SEC) and gave that commission authority to oversee and regulate firms and agents that trade securities, as well as prohibiting certain conduct and giving disciplinary power to the SEC.
-Public access to the Act is linked above, and it can also be found on Lexis and Westlaw.
+While the SEC makes the act available on their website, the earlier link in this section is a more navigable form of access to the Act is linked above, and it can also be found on Lexis and Westlaw.

 Other laws pertinent to corporate law may be found in Title 11 (Bankruptcy), Title 12 (Banks and Banking), Title 15 (Commerce and Trade), Title 17 (Copyrights), and Title 35 (Patents) of the U.S. Code.
 Public access to each Title is linked above, and the U.S. Code can also be found on Lexis and Westlaw.